-Nikkei Environmental Management Survey: Top Rank for Eight Consecutive Years in Non-Manufacturing: Warehouse/ Real Estate/ Other Industry
+Nikkei Environmental Management Survey: Top Rank for Nine Consecutive Years in Non-Manufacturing: Warehouse/ Real Estate/ Other Industry

 The “Environmental Management Survey” – a survey that has been annually conducted by Nikkei Inc. since 1997, announces the rankings of companies that excel in their approach to environmental management based on the answers to a questionnaire provided by each company.
 In the non-manufacturing sector, in principle four themes are evaluated comprehensively: “Measures against global warming,” “Systems to promote environmental management,” “Resource recycling,” and “Measures against pollution/biodiversity.”
 Various initiatives carried out under these themes received high commendation altogether.

 Measures against global warming